Your Inflation Toolkit

 In this special report, Morningstar’s experts discuss how to think about inflation today, examine your own personal inflation rate, and safeguard against inflation’s corrosive effect on your investments.

-Calculating a customized inflation rate is better than using a blunt measure like CPI.
+Calculating a personalized inflation rate is a start.

 While few are predicting a 1970s-style inflation spiral, it’s still worth thinking through how inflation could affect your plan.

 We found several winners—and a lot more losers.